 The City of Wolverhampton Council has designated all streets within Wolverhampton as consent streets.
-This enables trading to take place on all streets within the city, subject to approval by the City Council.
+This enables trading to take place on all streets within the City, subject to approval by the City Council.
 Although the City Council will consider all applications for street trading to take place in any street within Wolverhampton there are pre-determined consents for several sites around the City.
-A list of the sites and their location can be found in Appendix A.
+A list of the sites and their location can be found on the City of Wolverhampton Council website.

-This policy refers at times to the city centre.
-This is defined as the area of the city within the inner ring road (A4150) Where an applicant wishes to trade on private land or land that is not Highway Maintained at Public Expense (HMPE), a consent will not be granted by the Council unless the applicant provides written permission from the landowner showing they have permission to trade.
+This policy refers at times to the City Centre.
+This is defined as the area of the City within the inner ring road (A4150) Where an applicant wishes to trade on private land or land that is not Highway Maintained at Public Expense (HMPE), a consent will not be granted by the Council unless the applicant provides written permission from the landowner showing they have permission to trade.